 In November 2014, we, along with another pharmaceutical manufacturer, were named as co-defendants in United States et al. ex rel.
 Streck v.
 Takeda Pharm.
 Am., Inc., et al., which was filed in November 2014 and unsealed in the U.S. District Court for the Northern District of Illinois.
 The complaint alleges that the defendants should have treated certain credits from distributors as retroactive price increases and included such increases in calculating average manufacturer prices.
 Following a trial in August 2022, the jury returned a verdict in favor of the plaintiff.
-The case is proceeding with post-trial motions after which the court will enter final judgment in the case.
+Lilly filed its notice of appeal to the Seventh Circuit in June 2023, and briefing is currently suspended.
 This matter is ongoing.